bk/wmk-docs/content/vars.md

   root).
 - `ASSETS_MAP`: A map of fingerprinted assets (such as javascript or css files), used by the `fingerprint` template filter.
+- `LOADER`: The template loader/env.
+In the case of Mako, this is a `TemplateLookup` object; in the case of Jinja2 this is an `Environment` object with a `FileSystemLoader` loader.
 - `site`: A dict-like object containing the variables specified under the `site` key in `wmk_config.yaml`.

+In the case of Jinja2 templates, three extra context variables are available:

+- `mako_lookup`: A Mako `TemplateLookup` instance which makes it possible to call Mako templates from a Jinja2 template.
+- `get_context`: A function returning all context variables as a dict.
+- `imp0rt`: A function which can be used to import a Python module into a Jinja template, e.g. `{% set utils = imp0rt('my_utils') %}`.
+The main intent is to make code inside the project `py/` subdirectory as easily available in Jinja templates as it is in Mako templates.

 When templates are rendering markdown (or other) content, they additionally get the following context variables: